migalabs/eth-pokhar/README.md

 To use the tool, the following requirements must be met:

 - An alchemy API key (the free tier is enough).
 See [here](https://www.alchemy.com/pricing)
-- Access to a Ethereum EL node
+- Access to a Ethereum EL node (you can also use alchemy for this)

 Expect this tool to make the following amount of requests to the Ethereum EL node on the first run: